alienhunter3/packetserver/Readme.md

 - Useful documentation of any variety..
 - RF beacon
-- bbs administration over RF
+- service administration over RF
-- cli bbs administration tools
+- cli administration tools
-  - Right now, just edit the database with a python interpreter
+  - Right now, just edit the zope database with a python interpreter
 - possibly a cron system (again in containers for safety)
 - maybe an e-mail or an sms gateway (though clever user uploaded scripts could do this instead)
 - maybe APRS integration through APRS-IS